thegetty/quire-docs/content/guide/metadata.md

 ### Subjects

 Any number of subjects can be added in order to aid search engine discoverability.
-They may be formatted as simple keywords, [BISAC codes](http://bisg.org/page/bisacedition), or linked data using [the Getty vocabularies](http://www.getty.edu/research/tools/vocabularies/).
+They may be formatted as simple keywords, [BISAC codes](http://bisg.org/page/bisacedition), or linked data using [the Getty vocabularies](http://www.getty.edu/research/tools/vocabularies/), including AAT, ULAN, and TGN.

 For each subject, indicate the `type`: "keyword", "bisac", or "getty".
 For "keyword", you only need to include a single comma-separated list under the `name` attribute.